 F.3.3.2 Roll Cage Impact: Roll cage impact scenarios shall have a loading patch no more than 150mm diameter.
+The roll cage can not exceed yield strength (10.3.A.8).
 The required load cases are:

 - 1. Combined Loading (5g down, 4g backward, 1.5g lateral) - 2.
-Angled loading (5g at 30 degrees downward from horizontal) - 3.
-Angled loading (5g at 60 degrees downward from horizontal)
+Sideways angled loading (5g at 30 degrees downward from horizontal) - 3.
+Sideways angled loading (5g at 60 degrees downward from horizontal) - 4.
+Sideways horizontal loading (5g at the top of the hoop) - 5.
+Rearward horizontal loading (5g at the top of the hoop)

-Each load case should be evaluated when applied to the front and rear roll hoop (6 load cases total).
-An example of the combined roll cage loading case for the front hoop is included in Figure 5.
+Each load case should be evaluated when applied to the front and rear roll hoop (10 load cases total).
+An example of the combined roll cage loading case for the front hoop is included in Figure 6.

 5g downwards

 1.5g sideways

 4g backwards

-Figure 5 Combined Roll Cage Load Case (Front Hoop)
+Figure 6 Combined Poll C age Load Case (Front Hoop)